 If Column A and Column B are equal, the percentage will be 100%

 a.
-Variance column will show the dollar ($) amount, the Quantity variance, and the Variance percentage (%).
+The variance column will show the dollar ($) variance, the quantity variance, and the variance percentage (%).

 b.
-Any variances that are less than $1000 will not show a percentage as seen as immaterial.
+Any variances that are less than $1000 will not show a percentage.

 c.
 Any variances that are over 999% will be capped at 999%.